vatesfr/xo/docs/upgrade.md

 # How to uprade your active plan?

-If you want to upgrade your active plan to a higher version of Xen Orchestra, you can do it from your personal space.
+If you want to upgrade your active plan to a higher version of Xen Orchestra, you can do it from your **personal space**.

 ### Step by step:

-1. Connect on your personal account on the [website](https://xen-orchestra.com/#!/login?source=member.index)
+1. Connect on your personal account on the [website](https://xen-orchestra.com/#!/login?source=member.index).

 ![](./assets/upgradestep1.png)